microsoft/mdatp-devicecontrol/Printer Protection Samples/Allow PDF_XPS Printer.md

 ## Groups

 ### PDF_XPS Printer

 This is a group of type *Device*.
 The match type for the group is *MatchAny*.

 |  Property | Value |
 |-----------|-------|
 | PrinterConnectionId | File |

+#### Available properties for PDF_XPS Printer

+**PrimaryId**: The Primary ID includes `RemovableMediaDevices`, `CdRomDevices`, `WpdDevices`, `PrinterDevices`.
+**FriendlyNameId**: A string that's attached to the device (the same string as the Friendly name in Device Manager).
+For example, `Generic Flash Disk USB Device`.
+**Device instance path (VID_PID)**:
+- Vendor ID (VID): The four-digit vendor code that's assigned to the vendor by the USB committee.
+- Product ID (PID): The four-digit product code that's assigned to the device by the vendor.
+Wildcards are supported.
+To transform the Device instance path to the VID_PID format, see [Standard USB Identifiers](/windows-hardware/drivers/install/standard-usb-identifiers).
+For example:
+  - `0751_55E0` matches that exact VID_PID pair value.
+  - `_55E0` matches any device with the PID value 55E0.
+  - `0751_` matches any device with the VID value 0751.

+**PrinterConnectionId**: Includes the following values:
+- USB: A printer that's connected through USB port of a computer.
+You can use this value to enforce any USB printer.
+To define a specific USB printer, use the VID_PID.
+- Corporate: A print queue that's shared through a Windows print server in your on-premises domain.
+For example, `\print-server\contoso.com\legal_printer_001`.
+- Network: A printer that's accessible by network connection, making it usable by other computers that are connected to the network.
+- Universal: For more information about universal printers, see [Set up Universal Print](/universal-print/fundamentals/universal-print-getting-started).
+- File: Microsoft Print to PDF or Microsoft XPS Document Writer.
+To enforce Microsoft Print to PDF only, use the FriendlyNameId value 'Microsoft Print to PDF'.
+- Custom: A printer that doesn't connect through a Microsoft print port.
+- Local: A printer that connects through a Microsoft print port, but not any of the previously described types.
+For example, print through Remote Desktop or redirect printer.

 <details>
 <summary>View XML</summary>